UBIDECO/rust-baid58/README.md

   QR code for both Base58-encoded 160-bit bitcoin P2SH and Bech32-encoded
-  160-bit P2WPK address have exactly the same size - if a user hasn't forgotten to uppercase the address value - or Bech32 QR code is larger if the uppercase was not maid!
+  160-bit P2WPK address have exactly the same size - if a user hasn't forgotten to uppercase the address value - or Bech32 QR code is larger if the uppercase was not made!

-As a result, we are getting longer strings to read, non-standard wierd encoding, false feel of safety - and no advantages over Base58, which only needs efficient and clearly-distinguished checksum and value type information - and this is exactly what Baid58 adds.
+As a result, we are getting longer strings to read, non-standard wierd encoding, false feel of safety - and no advantages over Base58, which only needs efficient and clearly-distinguished checksum and value type information - and this is exactly what Baid58 does.

 ### Why not multiformats